 DIY Tomato paste

-Making paste requires reducing the volume of paste tomatoes by half and sieving out the skins and seeds to make a smooth and flavorful concentrate that you can use in cooking.
+Making paste requires reducing the volume of paste tomatoes by half and removing the skins and seeds with a food mill or chinois to make a smooth and flavorful concentrate that you can use in cooking.
+[More on using a food mill here.]

 If you prefer to drink your harvest (bloody Mary, anyone??) homemade tomato juice might be just the thing for your pantry.